MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/tabs-sso-prompt.png" alt-text="Tab single sign-on dialog prompt":::

 When an app user accesses your tab app for the first time and your tab app makes the `getAuthToken()` call, the app user must give consent.
+The consent dialog that appears is for open-id scopes.

 The following consent dialogs appear at runtime:

-1. **Teams consent dialog**:
+1. **Teams dialog**:
   It's the first consent dialog that appears.
-The app user must give consent to Teams for using Teams ID token.
+Teams informs the app user through this dialog that the tab app will require app user's information before they can access it.
+It prepares the app user for the Azure AD dialog.

 1. **Azure AD consent dialog**:
-  After Teams receives the app user's consent for using the ID token to obtain access token, it displays the Azure AD consent dialog.
-It seeks the app user's consent for user-level permissions that you've configured as scope in Azure AD.
+  Azure AD consent dialog is displayed to get the consent from the app user for open-id scope.

 The consent given in these two dialogs is to be given only once.
-The app user is able to access and use your tab app for the granted permissions and scopes.
+The app user can access and use your tab app for the granted permissions and scopes.

 > [!IMPORTANT]
 > Scenarios where consent dialogs are not needed: